entur/abzu/README.md

 Stop place register frontend.
 Uses stop place register backend tiamat's graphQL API

+The app is built on top of [Create React App](https://create-react-app.dev/docs/getting-started).

 ## Production

 In order to build the webpack bundle and run the application, use